 - 30.4.1 Provides 10 Science credits and 5 Craft credits. - 30.4.2 Upon purchase, holder may immediately acquire up to two science (or dual-science) cards with a face value of less than 100 points each.
 The purchaser may choose not to use this ability, or only use it partially to acquire a single card.
-If the purchaser does not have two different eligible cards available to acquire, he will only be able to acquire any eligible cards that are available. - 30.4.3 A primary victim loses eight less unit points, and a secondary victim loses five less unit points, due to Epidemic (29.6.2.3).
+If the purchaser does not have two different eligible cards available to acquire, he will only be able to acquire any eligible cards that are available. - 30.4.3 Eight less unit points are lost by a primary victim of Epidemic and five less unit points are lost by a secondary victim of Epidemic (29.6.2.3).